Liking cljdoc? Tell your friends :D

 Experimental, subject to change.

-Runs Telemere's registered intake checks and returns
+Runs Telemere's registered interop checks and returns info useful

 source